 Funding may support up to two (2) students per application if working on the same project, but each student should have individual responsibilities explained in the proposal application.

 The maximum application request is $7,500 per student.

-The emphasis of the RSP program should be about supporting students and their research projects.
+The emphasis of the URE program should be about supporting students and their research projects.
 While there is no specific threshold for a ratio of direct salary support for the student versus other forms of financial support, such as research materials, applications that do not request the majority of the funding for student salary are expected to include carefully detailed explanations about the need for the non-salary requests, and explain how this part of the request will benefit the supported student’s research experience.